infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 - The edge list file "inclusion_net_edges.csv" was verified and corrected for a couple of mistakes.
 - A new file, "inclusion_net_edges_trinquart.csv" was added to record the edge list constructed by Trinquart et al., (2016), based on Web Figure 4 in the supplementary data file.
 Differences between "inclusion_net_edges.csv" and "inclusion_net_edges_trinquart.csv" is explained in the next section.

+7) inclusion_net_edges_trinquart.csv:
+citing_ID - The numeric ID of a systematic review report cited_ID - The numeric ID of the included article

 DIFFERENCES BETWEEN "INCLUION_NET_EDGES.CSV" AND "INCLUSION_NET_EDGES_TRINQUART.CSV"
 SRR1: identical
 SRR2: identical
 SRR3: identical

 SRR4: Web Figure 4 has 15 edges, our edge list has 13 edges.
 The differences are: 2-->34 and 2-->56.
 Articles 34 and 56 were not found as included study articles in SRR4.

 SRR5: identical
 SRR6: identical

 SRR7: Web Figure 4 has 13 edges, our edge list has 12 edges.
 Web Figure 4 has additional edges 2 --> 34.
 Article 34 were not found as an included study article in the SR.